Ivo Sanader: Extradition, trials and imprisonment (2011–2025)

 In June 2014, the Supreme Court of Croatia confirmed the 2012 verdict, but reduced Sanader's prison sentence to 8 1/2 years.
 On that occasion, president Ivo Josipović described Sanader's involvement in MOL's acquisition of INA as "high treason".
 In 2015, the verdict was quashed by the Constitutional Court based on procedural errors made during the trial.
 After spending nearly 5 years both in custody and prison, he was released and set to stand a retrial.

 In 2017, he was sentenced to 4 1/2 years in Planinska case.
 In April 2019, this conviction was confirmed by Supreme Court and sentence raised to 6 years.
 Since then, Sanader has been incarcerated.

 In 2020, he was convicted and sentenced to an additional sentence of 8 years in prison as the result of retrial in the Fimi Media case.
 That same year, he was convicted and sentenced to an additional sentence of 6 years in prison for the INA-MOL case.
 Both of these verdicts were confirmed by the Supreme Court in 2021, with the sentence in the Fimi Media case having been reduced to 7 years.
 His acquittal in the HEP case was confirmed that same year.

-In 2022, he was acquitted in Hypo case, but that has yet to be confirmed by the Supreme Court.
-In 2023, his sentences stemming from the three convictions were merged into one single sentence totaling 18 years and 8 months, and later reduced to 18 years by the Supreme Court.

-As of 2024, he was serving his sentence at Lipovica penitentiary and could not be released before 2033.

-However in 2025, a court in Sisak ruled he was eligible for early release from prison.
-He was released on July 31.
+In 2022, he was acquitted in Hypo case, and in 2025 the High Criminal Court upheld the verdict after rejecting the appeal of the State Attorney's Office.

+In 2023, his sentences stemming from the three convictions (INA-MOL, Planinska, Fimi Media) were merged into one single sentence totaling 18 years and 8 months, and later reduced to 18 years by the Supreme Court.
+Sanader first served his sentence at the Remetinec prison from 2012 to 2023, after which he was transferred to the Lipovica penitentiary where he remained until 2025.
+In August 2025, the Sisak County Court ruled he was eligible for early release from prison; he was subsequently released on 31 July at the age of 72.